How to stop moss growing on roof tiles in the UK

 If you’re wondering why moss builds up on your roof, how to remove it, or how to prevent it from growing in the first place, this is the ideal guide for you.

-How to stop moss growing on UK roof tiles
+How to stop moss growing on roof tiles in the UK

-How do you remove moss from roof shingles?
+How do you remove moss from roof tiles?

-If your roof is currently affected, the first thing you need to know is how to remove moss from roof shingles before it causes structural damage.
-There are many moss remover products that are very efficient at getting rid of moss.
+If your roof is currently affected, the first thing you need to know is how to remove moss from roof tiles (also known as roof shingles) before it causes structural damage.
+Many moss remover products are very efficient at getting rid of moss.
 Just follow the manufacturer’s instructions for quick results.

 Fitting copper on your roof to stop moss can be done by following these steps:

-- Ensure you thoroughly remove any moss from your roof before beginning as described in our ‘how to stop moss growing on UK roof tiles’ section.
+- Make sure you thoroughly remove any moss from your roof before beginning as described in our ‘how to stop moss growing on UK roof tiles’ section.

 - You can then tuck the strip in the ridge (but make sure some of the strip is visible) and tack in place with copper nails.